- The Life & Legacy of Bill Daniels

 After the Navy, Bill drove up and down the Rocky Mountain region looking for the right place to open his own insurance business.
 He settled on Casper, Wyoming, and within a short time, built a profitable agency with a solid reputation.
 In 1952, during what would have been a routine trip from Hobbs to Casper, he stopped for a sandwich at Murphy's Bar in Denver.
 Bill had no idea the course of his life — and many millions of others — was about to change.

 As one of the early pioneers in cable television, Bill would go on to own and operate hundreds of cable TV systems across the country.
-The firm he founded — Daniels & Associates (now RBC Daniels) — remains a recognized leader in providing investment banking services to media and technology companies.
+The firm he founded — Daniels & Associates (now RBC Capital Markets) — remains a leader in providing investment banking services to media and technology companies.
 Bill's leadership attracted numerous high-tech and communications companies to the Rocky Mountain region.

 An avid sports fan, Bill was one of the first in the cable industry to focus on sports programming, giving rise to today’s highly popular regional sports networks.
 He founded Prime Ticket Sports Network, and sold it roughly a decade later for a personal profit of nearly $200 million.
 He sponsored heavyweight boxing champions, served as president of the American Basketball Association, was a founder of the United States Football League, and was an owner of several professional sports teams, including the Utah Stars and the Los Angeles Lakers.